 Please note that if you email after 5pm, we will reply the next day and in the meantime, if you need some more urgent support you can use our Be Well Talk Now service (see below) or you can contact the University Security Team on 01225 383999, if you or someone else is in need or urgent assistance.

 What to expect from a Wellbeing appointment

 You will get an email confirming your appointment.
 There will be a link to a short questionnaire that helps us improve outcomes for students and we would be grateful if you could fill this in prior to your appointment.

-For an in-person appointment – please come to Student Services in 4 West, or the Virgil building (depending on where your appointment is) no more than five minutes before.
+For an in-person appointment – please come to Student Support in 4 West, or the Virgil building (depending on where your appointment is) no more than five minutes before.
 At present we are asking students to continue wearing masks for an appointment when possible unless you are exempt.

 For an online Wellbeing consultation, you'll need to be somewhere quiet and private where you won't be overheard or interrupted.
-Please call Student Services on 01225 383838 if you need help finding a private space on campus.
+Please call Student Support on 01225 383838 if you need help finding a private space on campus.